IngeniousDefault/-DEPRICATED-NitroStream/README.md

 # Nitro Stream

-Please use [KitKat](https://gbatemp.net/threads/release-kit-kat-the-ultimate-3ds-toolkit-pc-client.453015/) instead.
-This is only for video streaming that needs Memory Patch on 11.4 and NTR CFW 3.5.
+This is only for video streaming for games that need memory patch on FW 11.4.

 Allows the user to easily initiate a connection to NTRViewer for NTR CFW on the Nintendo 3DS Built on the NTRDebugger by Cell99 - https://github.com/44670/NTRClient